 During the program operation the memory will ignore all commands.
 It is not possible to issue any command to abort or pause the operation.
-Typical program times are given in Table 4: Program, Erase times and Program, Erase endurance cycles.
-Bus Read operations during the program operation will output the Status Register on the Data inputs/outputs.
-See the section on the Status Register for more details.
+Typical program times are given in Table 6: Program/erase times and program/erase endurance cycles.
+Bus read operations during the program operation will output the status register on the data inputs/outputs.
+See the Section 5: Status register for more details.

-After the program operation has completed the memory will return to the Read mode, unless an error has occurred.
-When an error occurs the memory will continue to output the Status Register.
-A Read/Reset command must be issued to reset the error condition and return to Read mode.
+After the program operation has completed the memory will return to the read mode, unless an error has occurred.
+When an error occurs the memory will continue to output the status register.
+A Read/Reset command must be issued to reset the error condition and return to read mode.

-Note that the Program command cannot change a bit set at '0' back to '1'.
-One of the Erase commands must be used to set all the bits in a block or in the whole memory from '0' to '1'.
+Note that the Program command cannot change a bit set to '0' back to '1'.
+One of the erase commands must be used to set all the bits in a block or in the whole memory from '0' to '1'.